 ERIA A. REBOLLAR

-I am a microbial ecologist interested in the symbiotic relationships between hosts (animals) and microbial communities.
-My research line focuses on analyzing amphibian symbiotic communities (microbiomes) from and ecological and evolutionary perspective.
-I am also involved in projects on the diversity and function of soil and aquatic microbiomes.
+I am a microbial ecologist interested in symbiotic relationships between hosts (animals) and microbial communities.
+My line of research focuses on analyzing the symbiotic communities of amphibians (microbiomes) from an ecological and evolutionary perspective.
+I also participate in projects on the diversity and function of aquatic and soil microbiomes.

 M.Sc.
 Emanuel Martínez Ugalde